 “We only hire Certified Nursing Assistants” is not necessarily the best thing.
 Texas has no stated regulations on CNA schools; some are good, some are not.
 The skills needed for caregiving are teachable; compassion and empathy are not.

-Make sure the agency actually trains its caregivers and verifies their skills.
+Make sure the agency actually trains its caregivers and verifies their skills before hiring their caregivers.

 The agency should have a back up if your loved cannot be left alone.